buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 Each source file that is tracked by a Subversion repository has a fully-qualified SVN URL in the following form:
 :samp:`({REPOURL})({PROJECT-plus-BRANCH})({FILEPATH})`.
-When you create the :class:`SVNPoller`, you give it a ``svnurl`` value that includes all of the :samp:`{REPOURL}` and possibly some portion of the :samp:`{PROJECT-plus-BRANCH}` string.
-The :class:`SVNPoller` is responsible for producing Changes that contain a branch name and a :samp:`{FILEPATH}` (which is relative to the top of a checked-out tree).
+When you create the :bb:chsrc:`SVNPoller`, you give it a ``svnurl`` value that includes all of the :samp:`{REPOURL}` and possibly some portion of the :samp:`{PROJECT-plus-BRANCH}` string.
+The :bb:chsrc:`SVNPoller` is responsible for producing Changes that contain a branch name and a :samp:`{FILEPATH}` (which is relative to the top of a checked-out tree).
 The details of how these strings are split up depend upon how your repository names its branches.